blockpc/test-bamba/README.md

 ## Laravel backend Layout

-This repo contains a frontend and bakend layouts for a clean install laravel breeze
+This repo contains a frontend and bakend layouts for a laravel breeze
 Contains:
 - Laravel 8
 - Tailwind